bretweinraub/bright-api-doc/README.md

 ##### 5.3.2.2.
 Parameters

-All Bright API calls respond the parameters specified in [List of Parameters Available To All Methods](#api-modules-list-of-parameters-available-to-all-methods).
+All Bright API calls respond to the parameters specified in [List of Parameters Available To All Methods](#api-modules-list-of-parameters-available-to-all-methods).

 Parameters unique to this method, not included in above: